rajasegar/codeshift/README.md

              (default: ./transform.rb)
 * -h, --help                       Prints this help

-### tranfrom-file
+### transfrom-file
 The transform file could be a local file or a remote url.
-For example you can use like
+For example you can use a remote transform like below:

 ```sh
 $ codeshift -t https://gist.githubusercontent.com/[user]/.../transform.rb ~/Desktop/test/ruby